 - 1. All clinical work undertaken as part of ANZCA vocational training must be supervised at a level appropriate to the trainee's clinical experience, the patient's condition and the clinical situation. - 2.
-The same standards of supervision must apply at all times. - 3.
-Direct clinical supervision of any trainee must be provided by a supervisor with appropriate experience in the particular area of anaesthesia or relevant discipline who meets the ANZCA guidelines for being a clinical supervisor (section 2.5.3).

-- 4. Supervision of trainees must occur in all areas where trainees work.
+The same standards of supervision must apply at all times. - Direct clinical supervision of any trainee must be provided by a supervisor with appropriate experience in the particular area of anaesthesia or relevant discipline who meets the ANZCA guidelines for being a clinical supervisor (section 2.5.3). - 4.
+Supervision of trainees must occur in all areas where trainees work.
 This includes the operating theatre as well as all other areas such as pre- and post-anaesthesia consultations, pain rounds, clinics and other remote locations. - 5.
 Trainees must be encouraged to seek advice and/or assistance as early as possible whenever they are concerned about a patient's condition or their own ability to manage a clinical situation. - 6.
 Experience in emergency cases is an essential component of training.
 It is recognised that emergency experience includes all non-elective cases, both in and out-of-hours, and can occur at any time of the day or night.
+Out-of-hours experience

-Out-of-hours experience is essential for trainees to develop an understanding of working under a resource-constrained environment.
-It is essential that some emergency experience is obtained out-of-hours, although this proportion is not specified.
-Trainees may require increased supervision when undertaking unfamiliar emergency cases. - 7.
-Part-time training is subject to the same supervision requirements as for full-time training (regulation 37).
+7. Part-time training is subject to the same supervision requirements as for full-time training (regulation 37).